-Subject: Adoption of the Proposal for distribution of 2022 Profits.
+: Adoption of the Proposal for distribution of 2022 Profits.
+Subject

 Explanation: According to the Articles of Incorporation of the Company, the annual cash dividend resolution level of the 2022 Earnings Distribution Table is the Board of Directors with reporting to be made to the shareholders' meeting, and the rest are to be submitted to the shareholders' meeting for resolution in accordance with Article 230 of the Company Act and the Articles of Incorporation of the Company.
-Please refer to electronic voting : 22,646,663 votes)

-Attachment IV (page 44).
+Please refer to Attachment IV of this handbook (page 45) for the Earnings Distribution Table.